 The Verdict: The problems that destroyed your credit standing and are now fueling your search for an unsecured credit card likely don’t represent milestones that you’d care to remember for too long.
-But the Milestone® Gold Mastercard® Credit Card is a bit different, as opening it could prove to be an important turning point in your credit comeback.
+But the Milestone® Mastercard® - Less Than Perfect Credit Considered (issued by a WalletHub partner) is a bit different, as opening it could prove to be an important turning point in your credit comeback.

-Milestone® Gold cardholders begin with a $300 credit limit that is effectively diminished to as little as $225 by a first-year annual fee of $35 to $75, the latter of which will rise to $99 beginning in the second year.
-A $300 balance paid down over the course of a year would generate $41 in interest, accruing at Milestone®’s 23.90% regular rate.
+Milestone® cardholders begin with a $300 credit limit that is effectively diminished to as little as $225 by a first-year annual fee of $35 to $75, the latter of which will rise to $99 beginning in the second year.
 In other words, your decision regarding this card ultimately comes down to how badly you need $225 to $265 in spending power and how quickly you’ll be able to repay your resulting balance.

 For more information about this offer, including how it stacks up against its stiffest competition, continue reading below.

 - Available To People With Very Bad Credit: Numerous credit cards offer approval to people with bad credit, but few will do business with the worst of the bunch.
 Someone with a bankruptcy on his or her credit report may even have trouble getting a secured credit card.
 But such a blemish is fine as far as Milestone® is concerned, which is quite important when you consider that credit cards are by far the best credit-rebuilding tools available to consumers.